near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 ## Specification

 Bridge wallets use a relay architecture to forward requests between dApps and wallets using Web Sockets.
 The concept of a session wraps this connection to expose NEAR accounts to a dApp.
-This relay architecture decouples the dApp and wallet to enable communication that's no longer limited to the same device and/or browser.
+This relay architecture decouples the dApp and wallet to enable communication that isn't limited to the same device and/or browser.

 <!--
 TODO: Write about the core methods, `signTransaction` and `signTransactions`.